RoundTableTTRPG/RoundTable/Appendix.md

 **Sense \[Primary\]**
 The ability that a creature uses to perceive the world.
 All creatures have a primary sense, which is specifically defined if it is not equivalent to human vision.
 The primary use of a sense is to designate targets, so a creature must be obscured from its opponents primary sense to avoid being targeted.
 A creature can use non-primary senses to try to designate targets, but does so within the limits of that sense and without proficiency.

+**Skill**
+A pre-determined set of proficiencies and sometimes abilities that defines a traditional practice or art within one of the 4 arenas of play.

 **Social Credit \[Max\]**
 Some combination of your charisma, wealth, family background, fame, and the myriad other things that guide peoples’ perception of you and your ability to get people to do what you want.
 Humans start with 1 max social credit and can add additional social credit by using  levelling points, representing their increased fame, wealth, knowledge, or skill in social circles.